 Concerning the storage of imaging data, both the 6D Mark II and the X-A5 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 6D Mark II and the X-A5 are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the X-A5 followed on from the Fujifilm X-A3.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II: